synogen/mpp/readme.md

 ## General
 Reads data from a Voltronic/MPPSolar inverter and publishes it to MQTT with Home Assistant discovery.
 Right now this is just an incomplete testbed but the following works:
-- publishing QPIGS, QPIRI and QDOP values
+- publishing QPIGS, QPIRI, QDOP and QMOD values
 - raw command receiver
 - setting battery trigger capacities via PBCC, PBDC and PSDC
+-
+See https://github.com/jblance/mpp-solar/tree/master/docs/protocols for different Voltronic protocols and commands

 Tested with a MPPSolar PIP5048GEW, an OrangePi Zero 2W and a CH340 USB to serial adapter from Aliexpress.